 Republic of Moldova

-Support to further modernisation of court management in the Republic of Moldova
+1. Support to further strengthening the efficiency and quality of the judicial system in the Republic of Moldova

 Human Rights Commissioner

 As part of his mandate, the Commissioner carries out visits to countries in order to monitor the human rights situation and pursue a dialogue with national authorities and civil societies.

 Fight against corruption

 The Group of States against Corruption (GRECO) monitors member states' compliance with the Council of Europe anti-corruption standards with the objective to improve the capacity of its members to fight corruption.

 Fight against money laundering

 The MONEYVAL committee of experts evaluates the effectiveness of domestic measures to counter money laundering and the financing of terrorism in Council of Europe member states which are not members of the Financial Action Task Force (FATF).
 Council of Europe member states which are members of MONEYVAL but subsequently become members of the FATF can elect to retain full membership of MONEYVAL.
 Applicant states for membership and other non-member states which are not members of the FATF may apply to join the terms of reference under certain conditions.